-- Walking on shelf ice is extremely hazardous. - •Dress in layers of loose-fitting clothes to prevent frostbite. - •Do not sled (except in designated areas, like the one at West Beach).
+- Walking on shelf ice is extremely hazardous. - •Dress in layers of loose-fitting clothes to prevent frostbite. - •Do not sled (except in designated areas, like the one at West Beach or state park).

 ALL PETS: MUST be on a leash (6' or shorter).